Korea, Republic of

 Additional tax on corporate income

-- ([adjusted taxable income for the year x 70%] - the total amount of facility investment, wage increases, and expenditures for mutual growth of large corporations and SMEs) x 20%, or
+• ([adjusted taxable income for the year x 70%] – [the total amount of facility investment, wage increases, and expenditures for mutual growth of large corporations and SMEs]) x 20%; or

-- ([adjusted taxable income for the year x 15%] - the total amount of wage increases and mutual growth expenditures) x 20%.
+• ([adjusted taxable income for the year x 15%] – [the total amount of wage increases and expenditures for mutual growth of large corporations and SMEs]) x 20%.

 Special Tax for Rural Development